 You will need to take Science A levels to study Science at university.

-You can a at St John's School if your combined Science grades are strong enough.
-We w achieve a grade 6 or 7 s
+You can access Science A levels at St John's School if your combined Science grades are strong enough.
+We will ask you to achieve a grade 7.